-Materials and procedure.
-When assigned to the "initially heterosexual condition", participants read the following instructions: Imagine that you are having a drink with friends.
-In the course of conversation one of your friends says the following: 'You guys know James (Study 2a)/ or Jenny (Study 2b), right?
-I used to think he/she was straight, but I don't think so anymore . . .'.
+When assigned to the "initially heterosexual condition," participants read the following instructions: "Imagine that you are having a drink with friends.
+In the course of conversation, one of your friends says the following: 'You guys know James (Study 2a) or Jenny (Study 2b), right?
+I used to think he/she was straight, but I do not think so anymore...'.
 Write down what you think might have happened to make your friend change his/her mind about James (or Jenny)."
-In the initially gay condition, the instructions were almost identical, except that the friend said, 'You guys know James (or Jenny: Study 2b), right?
-I used to think so anymore . . .'
+In the initially gay condition, the instructions were almost identical, except that the friend said, "You guys know James (or Jenny: Study 2b), right?
+I used to think he/she was gay, but I do not think so anymore ...".

 After reading these instructions participants indicated what they thought might have happened to make their friend change his/her mind about James' (or Jenny's) sexual orientation.
-Before analyses were run, participants' responses were blinded so that it was not clear whether they referred to same-sex or opposite-sex behaviours.
-For each study, two research assistants, blind to the hypotheses and conditions of the studies, rated each response in terms of its apparent seriousness on a 5-point scale (1= very trivial, 5= very serious).
-Examples of very trivial responses identified by the research assistants included, "visiting a bar normally frequented by people of a particular sexual orientation", and "being very friendly with someone of a particular gender".
-Examples of very serious responses included, "being in a serious, long-term sexual and romantic relationship with someone of a particular gender" and "explicitly coming out/ declaring a particular sexual orientation".
+Before analyses were run, participants' responses were blinded so that it was not clear whether they referred to same-sex or opposite-sex behavior.
+For each study, two research assistants, blind to the hypotheses and conditions of the studies, rated each response in terms of its apparent seriousness on a 5-point scale (1 = very trivial, 5 = very serious).
+Examples of very trivial responses identified by the research assistants included, "visiting a bar normally frequented by people of a particular sexual orientation" and "being very friendly with someone of a particular gender."
+Examples of very serious responses included, "being in a serious, long-term sexual and romantic relationship with someone of a particular gender" and "explicitly coming out/declaring a particular sexual orientation."
 For Study 2a, the seriousness scores of the two raters were significantly correlated (r = .77, p < .001), as well as for Study 2b (r = .88, p < .001).
-Moreover, there was a moderate agreement between raters in Study 2a (Kappa = .55; p < .001) and substantial agreement between raters in Study 2b (Kappa = 0.7; p<.0.001).
+Moreover, there was a moderate agreement between raters in Study 2a ( $\kappa = .55$ ; p < .001) and substantial agreement between raters in Study 2b ( $\kappa =$ 0.7; p < .001).
 Therefore, in both studies, the mean of the two raters was used as the dependent variable.
-In line with fragile heterosexuality, we predicted that it would require relatively trivial behaviours for James/Jenny to no longer be perceived as heterosexual, but relatively serious behaviours for James/Jenny to no longer be perceived as gay.
+In line with fragile heterosexuality, we predicted that it would require relatively trivial behaviors for James/Jenny to no longer be perceived as heterosexual, but relatively serious behaviors for James/Jenny to no longer be perceived as gay.

-We ran two separate ANCOVAS - one for each study - that included seriousness of behaviours required to compromise someone's perceived heterosexual identity (vs. gay identity) about 'James' or 'Jenny' as the dependent variable, condition as a fixed factor, and participant's age and gender as covariates.
-This analysis revealed that seriousness of behaviours required to compromise someone's perceived heterosexual identity (vs. gay identity) about 'James' or 'Jenny', were not predicted by participant's age or participant's gender.
-In line with our prediction, the seriousness of behaviours reported by participants were significantly different depending on condition.
-Participants assigned to the "initially heterosexual condition" reported less serious behaviours (James: M= 2.23, SD= 1.19, Jenny: M= 2.31, SD= 0.91) required to change someone's mind about the target being heterosexual than those assigned to the "initially gay condition" (James: M= 2.86, SD= 1.28, Jenny: M= 2.88, SD= 1.23).
+We ran two separate ANCOVAS - one for each study - that included the seriousness of behaviors required to compromise someone's perceived heterosexual identity (vs. gay identity) about "James" or "Jenny" as the dependent variable, condition as a fixed factor, and participant's age and gender as covariates.
+This analysis revealed that the seriousness of behaviors required to compromise someone's perceived heterosexual identity (vs. gay identity) about "James" or "Jenny," were not predicted by participant's age or participant's gender.
+In line with our prediction, the seriousness of behaviors reported by participants was significantly different depending on the condition.
+Participants assigned to the "initially heterosexual condition" reported less serious behaviors (James: M = 2.23, SD =1.19; Jenny: M = 2.31, SD = 0.91) required to change someone's mind about the target being heterosexual than those assigned to the "initially gay condition" (James: M = 2.86, SD = 1.28; Jenny: M = 2.88, SD = 1.23).
 For detailed statistics see Table 2.

-Results from Study 2a and Study 2b suggest that regardless of the gender of the protagonist in each condition (Jenny vs. James) the seriousness of the behaviours that would change someone's mind about the protagonist being heterosexual are less serious than those associated to changing someone's mind about the protagonist being a gay.
+Results from Study 2a and Study 2b suggest that regardless of the gender of the protagonist in each condition (Jenny vs. James) the seriousness of the behaviors that would change someone's mind about the protagonist being heterosexual are less serious than those associated with changing someone's mind about the protagonist being a gay.